SCRT-HQ/PSGSuite/README.md

 Interested in helping out with PSGSuite development?
 Please check out our [Contribution Guidelines](https://github.com/scrthq/PSGSuite/blob/master/CONTRIBUTING.md)!

+## Code of Conduct

+Please adhere to our [Code of Conduct](https://github.com/scrthq/PSGSuite/blob/master/CODE_OF_CONDUCT.md) when interacting with this repo.

 ## 2.0.0 - Changes

 ### New Functionality